anhaa-arch/gerbook-travel-site/PROFILE_SETTINGS_FEATURE.md

 ```

 ### Authorization:
-- ✅ Users can update their own profile
+- ✅ users can update their own profile
 - ✅ Admins can update any user
-- ❌ Users cannot update other users' profiles
+- ❌ users cannot update other users' profiles
 - ✅ Password is automatically hashed on backend

 ### Audit Logging: